jstachio/ezkv/readme.md

 * **[Latest SNAPSHOT Ezkv doc](https://jstach.io/ezkv/)**
 * **[Current released Ezkv doc](https://jstach.io/doc/ezkv/current/apidocs)**

+> [!WARNING]
-**While this readme does contain some documentation the above is the preferred documentation and more likely to be correct!**
+> While this readme does contain some documentation the above is the preferred documentation and more likely to be up to date and correct!
+> It is very likely the below documentation is not correct is only provided for indexing.

 ## Why and Use Case